Ravenna, Seattle

 Ravenna is a neighborhood in northeastern Seattle, Washington named after Ravenna, Italy.
 Though Ravenna is considered a residential neighborhood, it also is home to several businesses, many of which are located in the University Village, a shopping mall.

-Ravenna Park, located near University Village and the walking or biking route connecting Green Lake to Burke–Gilman Trail, is located within the neighborhood.
+Ravenna Park, located near University Village has a walking, biking, and running route that connects it to Green Lake and Burke–Gilman Trail, is located within the neighborhood.

 Ravenna and Ravenna-Bryant

 Human habitation in what is now Ravenna dates to the end of the last glacial period (c.
 8000 BCE).
 Before Euro‑American settlement, the land formed part of the homeland of the Duwamish—the Dkh^{w}’Duw’Absh (“People of the Inside”)—one of the Coast Salish nations.
 Their village of SWAH‑tsoo‑gweel (“portage”) stood on nearby Union Bay, while the forested wetland that became Ravenna served as a vital backyard and travel corridor.

 Founding and early development (1880s–1900s)

 The Burke–Gilman Trail follows the route of the Seattle, Lake Shore and Eastern Railway, which reached the district about 1886.
 In 1890, mining and real‑estate entrepreneur **William Wirt Beck** (1851–1944) platted roughly 400 acres with an eye to creating an ideal community modeled on Ravenna, Italy.
 That same year he opened the *Seattle Female College* in his home—still standing a few blocks east of today’s Ravenna Park—and helped launch the Ravenna Flouring Mill Company, which built King County’s first grist mill.
 Beck also preserved 70 acres of old‑growth timber in the ravine that became Ravenna Park.

 A streetcar line began service in 1891 along 14th Avenue NE (now University Way NE), skirted the south edge of Ravenna Park, and connected the suburb to downtown Seattle.
 In 1903, the Olmsted Brothers incorporated Ravenna Boulevard into their citywide parks‑and‑boulevards plan, giving the neighborhood its signature diagonal greenway.